Table of contents

 6. Put each platform key, CA certificate, and Trend Micro public key inside a UEFI signature list (.esl) file.
 Combine them into one file, and then convert it into binary (.bin) format.

-For example, depending on which Trend Micro public keys you use, you might enter the commands:
+Depending on which Trend Micro public keys you use, you might enter the following commands:

 # Convert your platform key into signatures list format